 After years of research, it seems the penguin decline has come from the decrease in anchovies and sardines in the area thanks to, you guessed it, human fishing.
 Specifically, the sardine shortage really hurt the penguin population, as they have found their primary source of food scarce.
 That mixed with global warming causing the waters to shift slightly, has moved the penguin’s food source (and a lot of the penguins) off Robben island to different areas.

 After settling into our research house, our first full day on the island had us monitoring the penguin nests in certain marked zones, checking the status of the nests and the penguins and chicks within them.
 While recording that data, we would check to see if the penguins were, in fact, tagged.
 Honestly, my favorite thing to do at nest rounds was use the transponder stick (which looks like a light saber) to see if the penguins were tagged.
 You simply wave the stick near the penguin’s left leg, and if it is tagged, the transponder will tell you the number of the tag for you to keep track of.
-Naturally, this tells you which penguins are nesting where so you can monitor their breeding and nesting habits.
+Naturally, this tells you which penguins are nesting where so you can monitor their breeding and nesting habits for the South African Penguin Project.

 The penguins go out in the morning to fish and go about their business, and they generally come back in the evening.
 There are set routes many penguins take around the island to and from their nests which are referred to as ‘penguin highways’.